Heston Bites is a newspaper inspired by the creative culinary mastermind - Heston Blumenthal

 Articles, quotes and recipes used in the newspaper were sourced from Heston’s 7 tv shows, 9 books and multiple interviews.

-The following are individual typographic designs used to illustrate the content and character of the newspaper.
+Below are 10 typographic pieces designed to illustrate the content and character of this Heston inspired newspaper.

 This cover page sets the tone with its message and technique.